PhilipYip1988/python-tutorials/006_collections/readme.md

 ![092_dict](./images/092_dict.png)
 ![093_dict](./images/093_dict.png)

-We can get the value of the key ```"purple"``` using:
+Dictionaries do not have numeric indexes.
+However index is carried out using square brackets which enclose the key.
+The key is normally a string, for example in this case ```"purple"```:

 ```
 colors["purple"]

 ```

-And specifically the g value of purple by indexing into this list using index 1:
+And specifically the ```g``` value of purple can be obtained by indexing into the output list at index 1:

 ```
 colors["purple"][1]